stylus/stylus/docs/docs/comments.md

   padding 5px // some awesome padding
 ```

-## Multi-line
+## Multi-line comments

 Multi-line comments look identical to regular CSS comments.
-However, they only output when the `compress` option is not enabled.
+However, they are only outputted when the `compress` option is not used.

 ```stylus
 /*